 How do homemade graham crackers sound?
 Irresistible if you ask me.
 That's why I ran straight to the kitchen to make them when I came across the recipe in the Miette Cookbook.
 I had a lot of fun making them.
-Flavor-wise they're scrumptious, although the original recipe called for honey which I found to be a bit over powering so I substituted my favorite ingredient, Golden Syrup, which adds a beautiful caramel flavor.
-The dough can be made up to 2 days ahead and the baked cookies can be stored for up to 2 weeks in an airtight container..
+Flavor-wise they're scrumptious, although the original recipe calls for honey and the honey I used was very strong and a bit overpowering so the next time I made them, I substituted my favorite ingredient, Lyle's Golden Syrup, which adds a beautiful caramel flavor.
+The dough can be made up to 2 days ahead and the baked cookies can be stored for up to 2 weeks in an airtight container.

 The message cutters are so fun to play with.